PlayFab/thundernetes/docs/yourgameserver.md

 ## Creating an Azure Kubernetes Service cluster

-Refer to the instructions at the [installation guide](./installation.md) for creating an Azure Kubernetes Service cluster.
+Refer to the instructions at the [quickstart guide](./quickstart.md) for creating an Azure Kubernetes Service cluster.

 ## Install thundernetes